kuanghaoliu/Adaptive-online-beam-alignment/README.md

    5. generator_ODE_beam_tracking_R1 : generate User trajectory with \tau = {0.01, 0.02, ..., 0.99} in each preciction periodic, predction duration is 1-secind.
    6. generator_ODE_beam_tracking_v2 : generate User trajectory with random \tau in each preciction periodic, predction duration is 1-secind.
    7. generator_ODE_beam_tracking_final : generate User trajectory with \tau = {0.01, 0.02, ..., 0.99}, predction duration is 4-secinds.
+   8.
+1. The folder includes the source codes of continuous-time beam tracking based on neural ordinary differential equation (ODE).
+2. The folder includes the source codes of Continuous-Time mmWave Beam Prediction With ODE-LSTM Learning Architecture.
+3. The folder is free for academic use, including dataset utilization, simulation result reproduction, model improvement, etc.
+4. For academic use, the related work may be published in:

+5. You can find more information about me on my laboratory website : https://irat.ee.nthu.edu.tw/#Professor
+6.
 7. The "beam_tracking_1s" folder contains three folders with different numbers of CNN layers, and each folder is compatible with strategies 1 through 3.
 The following provides the purpose of each file.
    1. model_ODE_few : neural network architecture and parameter tuning.
    2. train_dataloader_3D : load training data and batch output